DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 ### Snippets execution parameters

 * `snippets`
-	* Desctription: List of snippets to be run.
+	* Description: List of snippets to be run.
 Snippets are called in accordance with the specified order.
 	* Valid values:
 		* `stringJsonObject` — as [JSON](https://en.wikipedia.org/wiki/JSON)
 		* `stringHjsonObject` — as [HJSON](https://hjson.github.io/)